 Abstract

-We put forward an Enabling Research Project to contribute to the conceptualization of a reflectometry system able to provide control inputs not only in steady-state operation (flattop) but also during the initial stage of the discharge (ramp-up phase), paving the away to the use of plasma position reflectometry in next machines, such as DEMO.
-We propose an integrated approach involving different areas of researchcoming together coherently, in a forthcoming diagnostic.
-This paper shows the main issues addressed in this EnR and presents its status at mid-term of the project.
+We have put forward an Enabling Research Project (EnR) to contribute to the conceptualization of a reflectometry system able to provide control inputs not only in steady-state operation (flattop) but also during the initial stage of the discharge (ramp-up phase), paving the away to the use of plasma position reflectometry in next next-generation machines, such as DEMO.
+We propose an integrated approach involving different areas of research, such as the development of simulation codes and synthetic diagnostics, the development of new algorithms, synchronization between different reflectometer systems, and advances in reflectometry hardware, coming together coherently, in a forthcoming diagnostic.
+This paper shows the main issues addressed in this EnR and presents its status at the mid-term of the project.

 MOTIVATION AND OBJECTIVES

-One of reflectometry’s expected major roles for DEMO will be plasma positioning shaping, complementing or effectively substituting magnetic diagnostics.
-The first steps to achieve this goal have already been taken experimentally, theoretically and with simulations but a great amount of groundwork remains to be done.
-An EUROfusion Enabling Research Project (ENR-TEC.01.IST) was built involving a team of experts and developers of reflectometry systems in Europe aiming to tackle many of the still remaining open questions and come out with a coherent and unified approach allowing to implement a reflectometry system able to provide control inputs not only in steady-state operation (flattop) but also during the initial stage of the discharge (ramp-up phase) and, in the sequence of the ER project, at the end of the discharge (ramp-down phase).
-The objectives and associated outcomes are divided two main branches with own specificities and requiring different approaches: (i) The ability to track and monitor the position and shape of the plasma in the start-up phase and also at ramp-down phase; (ii) To improve the capabilities of operation in the stationary phase (flattop) in order to provide an accurate and precise substitute to the positioning magnetic diagnostics in .
+One of the major roles for expected for reflectometry in DEMO will be plasma positioning and shaping control, complementing or effectively substituting magnetic diagnostics.
+The first steps to achieve this goal have already been taken experimentally, theoretically, and with simulations (Santos, 2012) but a great amount of groundwork remains to be done.
+An EUROfusion Enabling Research Project (ENR-TEC.01.IST) was built involving a team of experts and developers of reflectometry systems in Europe aiming to tackle many of the still remaining open questions and come out with a coherent and unified approach allowing to implement a reflectometry system able to provide control inputs not only in steady-state operation (flattop) but also during the initial stage of the discharge (ramp-up phase).
+The objectives and associated outcomes are divided into two main branches with their own specificities and requiring different approaches: (i) The ability to track and monitor the position and shape of the plasma in the start-up phase of the discharge and also at its ramp-down phase; (ii) To improve the capabilities of operation in the stationary phase (flattop) in order to provide an accurate and precise substitute to the positioning magnetic diagnostics in real-time.
 An important issue that must be addressed is the synchronization between all reflectometers.
 An experimental validation on the tokamak WEST will prove the concepts of synchronizing several reflectometers sharing the same clock and synchronizing triggering events.
-The project also contemplates advances hardware with a prototype of a compact coherent fast frequency sweeping radio frequency (RF) back-end being developed using commercial Monolithic Microwave Integrated Circuits (MMIC) with Direct Digital Synthesis (DDS), which allows for full control of the signal’s frequency and phase, both with very high precision and resolution.
+The project also contemplates advances in hardware with a prototype of a compact coherent fast frequency sweeping radio frequency (RF) back-end being developed using commercial Monolithic Microwave Integrated Circuits (MMIC) with Direct Digital Synthesis (DDS), which allows for full control of the signal’s frequency and phase, both with very high precision and resolution.

 THE EFFORTS DURING THE FIRST HALF OF THE PROJECT

 DEMO’s Plasma Position Reflectometry concept involves a set of poloidally distributed reflectometers (Marchiori, 2018).
-The final number of lines of sight (LOS) remains open and at this point the main restriction on the table the waveguide , which limited and ultimately will determine how many antennas can face the plasma, see Figure 1-(a).
+The final number of lines of sight (LOS) remains open and, at this point, the main restriction on the table are the waveguide accesses, which are limited and ultimately will determine how many antennas can face the plasma, see Figure 1-(a).
 Our proposal involves having the same hardware running with different modes of operation, see Figure 1-(b).

-For the ramp-up, an entirely new will involve
+For the ramp-up, we propose an entirely new setup that will involve:

 Interferometry.